spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/aws-oidc.md

 You can mix and match these to get the exact constraints you need.
 It is not the purpose of this guide to go into the intricacies of AWS IAM conditions - you can learn all about these in the [official doc](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html){: rel="nofollow"}.
 One important thing to remember though is that AWS does not seem to support custom claims so you will need to use the standard ones to do the matching - primarily `sub`, as shown above.

-## Configuring the Terraform Provider
+## Configuring the OpenTofu/Terraform Provider

 Once the Spacelift-AWS OIDC integration is set up, the provider can be configured without the need for any static credentials.
 The `aws_role_arn` variable should be set to the ARN of the role that you want to assume: